bblair31/birthday_reminder_front_end/README.md

 4. React should alert you to the fact that the Rails server is already running on default port localhost:3000.
 It will ask if you want to use a different port.
 Respond with `Y`

 React should automatically open the application in your default browser and begin to load.
-If it does not, you will see the Local web address in terminal at which you can access the application via you browser
+If it does not, you will see the Local web address in terminal at which you can access the application via your browser.

 ## Built With